awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 Q: Who can access the management console for my Amazon AppStream 2.0 application?

 You can use AWS Identity and Access Management (IAM) to add users to your AWS account and grant them access to view and manage your Amazon AppStream 2.0 application.
 For more information, see “What is IAM?” in the IAM User Guide.

+## Dynamic Applications

+Q: Can I dynamically entitle users to apps?
+Yes, you can use the dynamic app framework APIs to build a dynamic app provider that specifies what apps uers can launch at run-time.
+The apps provided can be virtualized apps that are delivered from a Windows file share or other storage technology.
+To learn more, see Manage App Entitlement with the Dynamic App Framework.

 ## Microsoft Active Directory domain support